 View also: How to Import Spotify to Apple Music

 Step 2.
-Go to the Bluetooth section of your phone/tablet/computer and start searching the available device.
+Go to the Bluetooth section of your phone/tablet/computer.
+And then you can start searching the available device.
 Then you can select the car stereo to set up the connection.

 Step 1.
 Turn on the Spotify songs you'd like to listen to from your device.